Pet Success Stories

 Abbi Glasco

-Meet Abi, a 13 year old miniature schnauzer with a sweet personality and a touch of attitude.
+Meet Abi, a 13-year-old miniature schnauzer with a sweet personality and a touch of attitude.
 Recently, Abi was brought to us by her family because she was experiencing hind leg paralysis.
-Dr. Reese ordered x-rays and determined that Abi had developed intervertebral disc disease (IVDD) in her neck and the thoracolumbar section of her spine.
+Dr. Reese ordered X-rays and determined that Abi had developed intervertebral disc disease (IVDD) in her neck and the thoracolumbar section of her spine.
 In short, the spaces between several of her vertebrae had become compressed to the point that the intervertebral fibrocartilage, commonly known as discs, had become displaced, resulting in pressure on the spinal cord and associated spinal nerves.
 In Abi’s case, the resulting symptoms were discomfort, pain, and paralysis of her hind legs.
 Dr. Reese determined the feasible options for treating Abi and discussed them in detail with her family.

 Abi’s family followed the doctor’s instructions with unfailing dedication and consistency.
-Medications were given in precise, measured, doses and time intervals.
-When Abby didn’t want to eat, they syringe fed her the diet prescribed by Dr. Reese in order to keep her strength up and lend to the healing process.
-They limited her physical activity with cage rest exactly as directed and for the first few weeks, they brought Abi to our hospital every other day for laser therapy.
+Medications were given in precise, measured doses and time intervals.
+When Abby didn’t want to eat, they syringe-fed her the diet prescribed by Dr. Reese in order to keep her strength up and lend to the healing process.
+They limited her physical activity with cage rest exactly as directed, and for the first few weeks, they brought Abi to our hospital every other day for laser therapy.
 When these days fell on Saturdays or Sundays, when we don’t have normal office hours, we made arrangements to meet them at our hospital to provide for Abi’s laser therapy.
-Over time, Abi began to regain function in her hind legs and her appetite returned.
+Over time, Abi began to regain function in her hind legs, and her appetite returned.

 Today, several weeks after beginning treatment, Abi has regained almost full function in her hind legs.
 She eats and drinks healthy portions of food and water and has even regained a little body weight.
-Her laser therapy sessions have been scaled back to once per week and she relies much less on prescription medications.
-Her quality of life is very near to what she experienced before her onset of IVDD, and her family is delighted with her progress and much less worried for their family dog.
+Her laser therapy sessions have been scaled back to once per week, and she relies much less on prescription medications.
+Her quality of life is very near to what she experienced before her onset of IVDD, and her family is delighted with her progress and is much less worried about their family dog.
 Abi’s weekly visits to Whitehouse Veterinary Hospital are highlights for the entire staff.
 We all find the time to check in on Abi and observe her progress.
 Abi’s family and their commitment and diligence are wholly responsible for her amazing recovery.
 Success stories like Abi’s and our opportunity to be a part of those stories are why we enjoy what we do so much!

 Orion Hanson